foundriesio/docs/source/reference/secure-boot.rst

 ==================
 On the IMX platforms, secure boot is implemented via the High Availability Boot component of the on-chip ROM.
 The ROM is responsible for loading the initial program image, the bootloader; HAB then enables the ROM to authenticate it using digital signatures.

-HAB also provides a mechanism to establish a root of trust for the remaining software components and stablishes a secure state - the close state - on the IMX IC secure state machine in hardware.
+HAB also provides a mechanism to establish a root of trust for the remaining software components and establishes a secure state - the close state - on the IMX IC secure state machine in hardware.

 Our implementation
 ------------------
 Foundries LMP uses U-Boot as the bootloader with SPL being its first stage loader.
 Our secure boot implementation will put the IC in a secure state accepting only signed SPL firmware.

 SPL then boots the trusted execution environment - OP-TEE - where we run an 'early' trusted application, fiovb - Foundries.IO verified Boot.
-This trusted application provides secure access to the Replay Protected Memory Block partition in MMC which is used to store keys and firmware and rollback information.
+This trusted application provides secure access to the Replay Protected Memory Block partition in MMC which is used to store keys, firmware and rollback information.

 OP-TEE also prepares the next stage bootloader - U-Boot - and generates an overlay DTS for the Linux kernel consumption.
 Then it jumps to U-Boot which controls the M4 firmware upgrade process using the fiovb trusted application.
 U-boot also implements the fiovb command to validate the trusted application functionality.